mainwp/mainwp-child/readme.txt

 * Added: Support for the Polish language
 * Added: Support for the Greek language
 * Added: Support for the upcoming extension
-* Fixed: Bug that was causing plugin bulk installation failing caused by disabled functions (e.g., curl_multi_exec)
+* Fixed: Bug that was causing plugin bulk installation to fail caused by disabled functions (e.g., curl_multi_exec)
-* Tweaked: Less PHP notices
+* Tweaked: Fewer PHP notices

 = 2.0.8 - 2-11-15 =
 * Fixed: Not all site references updated after clone